JetBrains/resharper-fsharp/ReSharper.FSharp/docs/dump_psi_to_file.md

-## Dumping the PSI to a file
+## Dumping the R# PSI to a file

 For some purposes it's helpful to dump the [PSI](https://www.jetbrains.com/help/resharper/sdk/PSI.html) to a file and have a look at it.
+(Please note, this is about the R# trees, not about the IntelliJ ones)
 There's existing functionality in the `ReSharper.FSharp.sln` solution to help with that.
 - Open the file `ReSharper.FSharp\test\data\parsing\_.fs` (switch on `Show All Files` in the Rider Explorer if it's not visible).
 - Manipulate the content of the file to your liking.
 For example: